LummiGIS/Shoreline-Stipples-For-ArcGIS-Pro/README.md

 This tool accepts a polygon feature class and outputs stipples.tif (shoreline stipples) in the user directory.
 Stipples are created for a user-defined distance and filtered for a better cartographic effect.
 The input polygon data must reference a Euclidean coordinate reference system (CRS) like State Plane or UTM.
 The input data define the CRS for the project.
 All values for the user-defined arguments will reference the CRS units of measurement.

+The tool is currently set to overwrite outputs so either comment out that yourself or exercise caution.
+Upon execution a file (stipples.tif) will be created in the working directory.

 Inputs: